tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms.
-In the context of TLS, examples of traditional key exchange algorithms include Elliptic Curve Diffie-Hellman (ECHD); which is almost always used in the ephemeral mode ECDHE.
+In the context of TLS, examples of traditional key exchange algorithms include Elliptic Curve Diffie-Hellman (ECDH); which is almost always used in the ephemeral mode ECDHE.

 "Post-Quantum Algorithm": An asymmetric cryptographic algorithm that is believed to be secure against attacks using quantum computers as